muzzupasha/AI-Creater/README.md

 ## 🚀 Overview

 **AI Creator** is a powerful and intuitive SaaS application designed to help users generate high-quality content effortlessly.
-Leveraging the power of **Google's Gemini AI**, this platform provides a seamless experience for dynamic content creation, complete with rich text editing, secure authentication, and real-time data synchronization.
+Leveraging the power of **Google's Gemini AI and imageKit**, this platform provides a seamless experience for dynamic content creation, complete with rich text editing, secure authentication, and real-time data synchronization.

 <p> ❓ Problem
 Creating high-quality content (blogs, captions, posts) takes a lot of time and effort.
 Many users struggle with writer’s block, consistency, and productivity.